Knowing your vegetable crop families is the first step to property crop rotation in your garden.

 - Squash (Summer)

 One of my favorite families to grow!
 This family has a lot of common pests and diseases and rotation is a must!

 These 3 garden goodies are all the only members of their respective families that we regularly cultivate in our gardens.
 That does not mean you don’t have to rotate.
 Rhubarb, being a perennial stays put for a lot of years, but the other two should be rotated around your garden as part of your normal rotation process.

-For more info on crop rotation you can check out the following posts: (links will go live when the post is finished)
+For more info on crop rotation, you can check out the following posts:

 Why should I rotate my Garden Crops